ETS-vis-interactive/SlicerPRISMRendering/docs/source/tutorials.md

 ### Opacity Peeling

 This technique respond to the problem of occlusion of certain structures in the volume.
 It consists in removing the first n layers of tissue during the integration of the ray.

-You can download the sample volume by clicking <a href="https://raw.githubusercontent.com/ETS-vis-interactive/SlicerPRISMRenderingDatabase/master/volumes/MR-head.nrrd" download>here</a>.

 It is possible to :